rsvim/rfc/6-ColoringAndSyntaxParser.md

 Here we need to discuss async parsing because it will become a performance bottle neck if we put all the logic into a single-thread function when first open a super big source code file:

+1. Stage-1:
    1. (Current) Read the whole source file into memory, and create new buffer with it.
    2. (Add) Find the corresponding tree-sitter language based on file extension.
    3. (Add) Create a new tree-sitter parser with corresponding language.
    4. (Add) Parse the buffer into tokens with the parser.
+2. Stage-2:
+   1. (Add) Query the tree-sitter highlight associated with the tree-sitter parser.
+   2. (Add) Rendering every cells inside the Window with the highlight.